maximilianh/maxPlot/README.md

 It comes with a basic navigation UI: three different modes (zoom, select, move), +/- zoom and 100% zoom.

-It can call functions when the user selects or hover over the circles.
+It can call javascript functions with the IDs of the circles when the user selects or hover over the circles.

 Look at index.html for an example how to use it.